User Research Questions

 This approach, which we like to call Decision-Driven Research, helps you avoid “research for the sake of research” and focuses your work to be as impactful as possible.

-Amy Chess, UX Researcher at Amazon, uses a simple exercise for mapping research questions to decisions:
+UX Researcher Amy Chess uses a simple exercise for mapping research questions to decisions:

 “I've kept an Excel spreadsheet where we list out the research questions, and then we have a column for the decision that question would help inform.
 It could be an item on the roadmap.
 It could be a specific requirement.
 It could be some… piece of customer feedback that came in and we needed a deeper dive.
 But I think that's really the solution to having it be too ‘out there in the world’ and not having it be tethered to anything specific is just to make sure that there's a nice relationship between the research question and the decision that you're trying to address with it.”